marton-nagy-marton/de1_hws_assignments/Term1/README.md

 - `avg_instrumentalness`: Average instrumentalness score of tracks in the album.
 - `avg_liveness`: Average liveness score of tracks in the album.
 - `avg_valence`: Average valence score (musical positivity) of tracks in the album.

-##### Subqueries
-- Subqueries are used to calculate aggregate values, such as:
-  - Featured artist popularity and follower statistics.
-  - Total album duration (in seconds).
-  - Track-level averages for metrics like energy, danceability, and explicitness.

 ### Data warehouse on tracks (`tracks_dw`)